My Outdoor Wood Boiler is LEAKING! And the Steel is Paper Thin! Why??

 This is the worst news.
 We hate hearing this news.
-Sometimes it means that the outdoor boiler's life is over, and it could have been prevented!
+Sometimes it means that the outdoor wood burning boiler's life is over, and it could have been prevented!

 What is a "Steel Eater"?

 There are three things that EAT STEEL.
-These things will make your boiler steel paper thin, shorten the life of your boiler, and PREVENT you from being able to save money by burning wood.
+These things will make your boiler steel paper-thin, shorten the life of your heating system, and PREVENT you from being able to save money by burning wood.

 Don't be foolish and think that your wood is different.
 Some say "I only use seasoned wood."
 That is great, but even the most seasoned hardwood contains 15-20% moisture - that is a lot of water.
 A thick layer of ash in your boiler will absorb that moisture, become caustic, and slowly eat your steel.

-Avoid these Top 3 Steel Eaters, and your outdoor boiler will have the longest life possible - so you can SAVE MONEY on your heating bills for decades!
+Avoid these Top 3 Steel Eaters, and your outdoor wood burner will have the longest life possible - so you can SAVE MONEY on your heating bills for decades!